NYC Vs. Online Classes

 It’s not easy to find unicorns such as these.
 But we have about 120 of them on our faculty at any given time.
 And we couldn’t be prouder of that.

 So who’s our best teacher?
-The teacher teaching the class you’ll get to most often over the six or 10 weeks of class.
+The teacher teaching the class you’ll get to most often, however long the class lasts.

 Dana Miller is Gotham’s Dean of Students and Director of One-on-One services.